This race of meltwater,

 In 2019 I was Troubadour of the Hills for Ledbury Poetry Festival, and National Poetry Day’s BBC Poet for Shropshire – for which I wrote a commissioned poem for the county.
 It turned out that Shropshire has harboured many unexpected elephants.
 You can read the poem, watch it and hear it here.
 I also make poetry in health and wellbeing contexts, including Social Prescription, and am experienced in working with the very elderly, and people living with dementia.
 I like to work in collaboration with other artists and organisations when the opportunity arises.

 For seven years I organised The Poetry Lounge, Ludlow’s spoken word night, but since moving up the road to Shrewsbury, I’m now working with Shrewsbury Poetry.
-Shrewsbury Poetry is now meeting as Shrewsbury Poetry Connected (on zoom) one month, and as Shrewsbury Poetry Under Cover (live) at PetitGlou in Shrewsbury.
+Shrewsbury Poetry is now meeting at St Nicholas Bar & Grill in Shrewsbury on the second Thursday of the month.

 I provide ‘poetry-theatre’ as The Spellwright for festivals and events: Spells Written To Your Requirements Without Delay.
 I’ve written spells for growing wings, for opening locked doors, for persuading an owl to speak, for invisibility – and many more.
 There is a candle.
 And red sealing wax, and a brass seal.